kontrapunkt-code/novo-holdings-annual-report-2024/README.md

-# DFDS Route Map
+# Novo Holdings Annual Report 2024

-TypeScript monorepo for the DFDS Route Map.
+TypeScript monorepo for the Novo Holdings Annual Report 2024.

-Made with Astro, Sanity, MapLibre GL JS and Solid.
+Made with Astro, Sanity, Tailwind CSS and Solid.

-For detailed documentation, see the [docs](./docs) folder.